jgraley/cotest/coroutines/docs/getting-started.md

 To test this we mock the mutex's `lock()` and `unlock()` methods and launch the core-under-test twice to simulate the existence of two threads.
 We create multiple test cases that together explore possible behaviours of the mutex.

 > [!IMPORTANT]
 > Cotest launches are not concurrent.
 Therefore, a Cotest test will never be a full test of thread safety.
 It is recommended to use a tool such as Thread Sanitiser or Valgrind.
-So:
+Then:
 >  - That tool is checking for undefined behaviour in the code which would not be repeatable.
 >  - Once this has passed and it _is_ repeatable, Cotest is testing the _logic_ of the code.